hongsong-wang/AI_arXiv_Portal/README.md

 To facilitate graduate students and researchers in quickly locating papers based on keywords, I consolidated the abstracts based on this topic from arXiv and created a webpage.

 Each web page of the topic will be updated regularly.
-If you want to add a new topic, please provide its keywords in a GitHub Issue.
+If you want to add a new topic, please provide its keywords in a GitHub Issue on [https://github.com/hongsong-wang/AI_arXiv_Portal](https://github.com/hongsong-wang/AI_arXiv_Portal).
 Thank you for your contribution!

 This website is [AI_arXiv_Portal](https://hongsong-wang.github.io/AI_arXiv_Portal/).
 We also maintain [CV_Paper_Portal](https://hongsong-wang.github.io/CV_Paper_Portal/), [CS_arXiv_Paper](https://hongsong-wang.github.io/CS_arXiv_Paper), and [BestPaperAwards_AI](https://github.com/hongsong-wang/BestPaperAwards_AI).
 Please also star these repositories [https://hongsong-wang.github.io/AI_arXiv_Portal](https://hongsong-wang.github.io/AI_arXiv_Portal), [https://github.com/hongsong-wang/CV_Paper_Portal](https://github.com/hongsong-wang/CV_Paper_Portal), [https://github.com/hongsong-wang/CS_arXiv_Paper](https://github.com/hongsong-wang/CS_arXiv_Paper), and [https://github.com/hongsong-wang/BestPaperAwards_AI](https://github.com/hongsong-wang/BestPaperAwards_AI) if they help you!